-The Pursuit of Happiness Project is not a business.
-We are a nonprofit.
+The Pursuit of Happiness Project is a nonprofit, data-driven enterprise.
 We do not claim to have found the precise formula for human happiness.
-This claim would of course make it much easier for us to raise funds.
-We only claim that science is guiding us closer and closer to knowing the answer, and that we should make the scientific study of happiness, and how to implement it, a top priority.
+We only claim that science is steadily bringing the “happiness picture” into sharper focus, and that we should thus make the scientific study of happiness and depression prevention a top priority.

-That is why our information is free, and why we are mainly trying to raise money through donations, so that we can continue to update our scientific database and review the latest discoveries for you.
-Most federal organizations and foundations will only finance scientific studies, and are not able or willing to finance efforts to make those studies accessible to the general public.
+That is why our website content is free, and why we are mainly trying to raise money through donations, so that we can continue to update our scientific knowledge base and review the latest discoveries for you.

-In conclusion, for nearly twelve years our nonprofit has provided free, science-based information on life skills that promote happiness, empowering nearly five million visitors with new strategies to fight depression and experience greater psychological well-being.
-To achieve this, more than 100 volunteer experts specializing in many fields, as well as 3 P/T staff, have dedicated tens of thousands of hours to the Pursuit of Happiness project.
+For over 15 years the Pursuit of Happiness project has provided free, science-based information on life skills needed to fight depression and experience greater psychological well-being.
+To achieve this, more than 100 volunteer experts specializing in many fields, as well as P/T staff, have dedicated tens of thousands of hours.

-Please join us in the fight against depression and the scientific pursuit of happiness.
+Please join us in the fight against depression, anxiety, mental health struggles and the scientific pursuit of happiness.
 You can do this in many ways.
-These could include linking to our website through social media, taking one of our courses and learning how to teach about the “habits of happy people, donating, or if you are a professional in psychology, psychiatry, counseling, secondary education, or website content management, volunteering.
+These could include linking to our website through social media, taking one of our courses and learning how to teach about critical life skills and depression prevention, donating, or if you are a professional in psychology, psychiatry, counseling, secondary education, or website content management, volunteering.